Building Management & Inspection

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in building management and inspection made a median starting salary of $62,300 per year.
+Data from the U.S. Department of Education shows that building management and inspection students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $62,300 per year.
 During this timeframe, most salaries fell between $59,725 (25th percentile) and $64,500 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to building management.
+Note that some of these people may have jobs that are not directly related to a building management degree.

 Salaries According to BLS

 Building Management majors often go into careers where salaries can range from $43,050 to $49,170 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.